rx-modules/PlayerDB/README.md

 # PlayerDB - 1.16+ Minecraft Versions
-A NBT Custom Player Database (Beta)
+A NBT Custom Player Database

 This datapack provides a player database for you to utilize!
 What is this database?
 Let me explain: